Askedio/laravel-ratchet/README.md

 ## Use with Laravel Broadcasting

-To use broadcasting in your Laravel app with the server you create, you will need a ZeroMQ broadcast driver for Laravel.
+To use broadcasting in your Laravel app with the server you create, you will need a ZeroMQ broadcast driver for Laravel (e.g. [this one](https://github.com/pelim/laravel-zmq)).

 You will also need to tell your Ratchet server to bind to a ZeroMQ socket.
 You can do this simply by passing the `-z` option, i.e.: